holochain/happ-build-tutorial/README.md

 You can look at [tests/src/index.ts](tests/src/index.ts) and have a look at the tests.
 You can also look at the [tryorama documentation](https://github.com/holochain/tryorama).

+> If you make edits to your Zomes (step 1), you will need to perform steps 2 and 3 again in order for the changes to be reflected in the running of your tests, since it looks at the packed DNA file.

-### 5. Running your happ
+### 6. Running your happ

-To run the happ bundle directly, execute this command replacing `workdir/happ` for the directory in which you have you `*.happ` file:
+To run the happ bundle directly, execute this command replacing `workdir/happ` for the directory in which you have your `*.happ` file:

 ```bash
 hc sandbox generate workdir/happ --run=8888